rahilsh/java-toolkit/README.md

 # jutil

-Contains simple to use utils to write scripts faster
+Contains easy to use utils to write code faster